reactjs/react.dev/src/content/learn/index.md

 ## Creating and nesting components {/*components*/}

-React apps are made out of *components*.
-A component is a piece of the UI (user interface) that has its own logic and appearance.
-A component can be as small as a button, or as large as an entire page.
+React applications are built using components, which are self-contained UI segments varying in size from buttons to entire pages, each with its logic and styling.

 React components are JavaScript functions that return markup: